MicrosoftDocs/xamarin-communitytoolkit/docs/converters/equalconverter.md

 # EqualConverter

-The EqualConverter is a converter that allows users to convert any value binding to a `boolean` depending on whether or not it is equal to a different value.
+The EqualConverter is a converter that allows users to convert any value binding to a `bool` depending on whether or not it is equal to a different value.
 The initial binding contains the object that will be compared and the `ConverterParameter` contains the object to compare it to.

 ## Syntax